 The Youngs of Rokeby

-An introduction to the books of Reg White, particularly those which include chapters about his BELBIN ancestors
+An introduction to the books of the late Reg Wright, particularly those which included chapters about his BELBIN ancestors

-As a sixth generation expatriate Tasmanian, who has resided in New South Wales for some 40 plus years, Reg Wright found that an initial excursion into genealogy led him to a far more interesting discovery of unpublished incidents of life on Norfolk Island and Van Diemens Land.
-He found that he has several ancestors from the First Settlement on Norfolk Island (1788 – 1814), including the stubborn emancipist James BELBIN, as well as 1,935 ancestor years of residence in Tasmania (and Norfolk Island).
+As a sixth generation expatriate Tasmanian, who had lived in New South Wales for some 50 plus years, Reg Wright had found that an initial excursion into genealogy led him to a far more interesting discovery of unpublished incidents of life in the early settlements on Norfolk Island and Van Diemens Land.
+He found that he had several ancestors from the days of the British Colonial Settlement (1788-1814), including the stubborn emancipist JAMES BELBIN, as well as 1935 ancestor years of residence in Tasmania (and Norfolk Island).
 The first ancestors to arrive at the Derwent came as free settlers with Lieutenant Governor Collins in 1804, whilst the most recent family immigrants reached Launceston during 1859.

 THE DERWENT IN TASMANIA Photo Courtesy of Wikipedia

-It seems that Reg’s children have now been assimilated, and consider themselves Australians rather than Tasmanians.
-When working as a professional engineer in private industry, he found the history of the first settlements provided some interesting comparisons with present day industrial practices.
+When working as a professional engineer in private industry, Reg found the history of the first settlements provided some interesting comparisons with present day industrial practices.
 Before moving to Sydney in the 1960’s, he enjoyed four exciting years working in the Persian Gulf oil industry.

 FIRST SETTLEMENT, NORFOLK ISLAND